evefim/Udacity/Project_1/README.md

 The same SSD Resnet 50 640x640 model from Tensorflow Object Detection API was used.
 In the experiment 1 only random horizontal flip and random crop were used for augmentations.
 In this experiment some more augmentations defined in [Tensoflow OD API](https://github.com/tensorflow/models/blob/master/research/object_detection/protos/preprocessor.proto) were used.
+Some images with augmentations can be seen in
 The full list of used augmentations is given below:
 - random_horizontal_flip
 - random_distort_color